The Strongest Man in the Bible: 7 Things To Learn From Him

 As you have seen from his story, Samson was extraordinarily strong.

-God blessed him with that special ability.
-And his hair was its symbol.
+God blessed him with that special ability whose symbol was his hair.
 For this, his family was advised never to razor it (Judges 13:5).

 Meaning, that same hair would be Samson’s weakness when lost.